-Throughout the course you will engage in topics such as strategic management and corporate responsibility; banking risk management, international finance and financial management.
-You will have the opportunity to build your portfolio and employability, distinguishing yourself from your competitors with first-hand experience of current market developments and financial data.
+Throughout the course, you will engage in topics such as strategic management and corporate responsibility; banking risk management, international finance and financial management.
+You will have the opportunity to build your portfolio and employability, distinguishing yourself from your competitors with the first-hand experience of current market developments and financial data.

 For those students wishing to further enhance their CV, 2 modules are mapped towards the Associated Professional Risk Manager (APRM) certification, therefore allowing easy transition (should it be wished) upon completion of the International Banking and Finance course.

 If you pass with a minimum of a 2:2 and would like to continue your studies, you may be eligible to progress on to one of our postgraduate business degrees at the London Campus.
 These programmes include the opportunity for you to specialise in either

 For those wanting to experience study in a different city, you may also be eligible to progress on to one of our Masters programmes at our main campus in Newcastle.

 Students seeking to join the course as either direct or alternative applicants should seek approval of their HND or Foundation Degree prior to applying on UCAS.
 A list of modules is required as part of this approval process.

 English language requirements